New Year's Eve: The Biggest Celebration for the Post-Soviets

 Neighbours in possession of a costume would dress as Ded Moroz and stop by to eat and drink.

-They would lift their fake beards in the process.
-I knew they were not real and was waiting for the real one to come.
 The most vivid memory of the 1990s is when one morning I ran up to the tree to find my favourite at the time Twix chocolate bars hanging on it.
 This was an impossible miracle.
-Sadly, the economy in the country where apartments sold for 200 USD was in such a condition that heavily advertised chocolate bars, targeting kids, of course, were in the ‘luxurious’ category.
+Sadly, the economy in the country where apartments sold for 200 USD was in such a condition that heavily advertised Western chocolate bars, targeting kids, of course, were in the ‘luxurious’ category.
+Sometimes several Ded Morozes would come by on New Year's eve.
+They would lift their fake beards to eat and take shots.
+I knew they were not real and was waiting for the real one to come when everyone is asleep.

 Mid-night.
 Wake the mother up.
-Presidential address.
+Presidential address (for some reason, the one in Russia).
 Count-down.
 Wishes are written on paper, set on fire and devoured with Champagne.
 Fireworks all around.
 Uraaaa.
 New year.
 New beginnings.
 New hopes.